-Lithuanian importers generally do not report to the FAS Warsaw Post when they encounter administrative delays at border points and ports of entry.
+Lithuanian importers generally do not report to FAS/Warsaw when they encounter administrative delays at border points and ports of entry.
 Most problems usually concern paperwork mistakes or missing documents.
 One of the most common issues occurring in the customs clearance procedure is the lack of appropriate HS codes in presented documentation.